processwire-recipes/Recipes/maintainance-mode.md

 }
 ```

-In your `/site/config.php` you add a config value `maintainance` an change it back
+In your `/site/config.php` you add a config value `maintainance` and change it back
 to `false` if you're done maintaining.